fulldecent/blog.phor.net/_posts/2026-01-04-defi-primatives-for-rwa.md

 ---
-title: DeFi primatives for RWA
+title: DeFi primitives for RWA
 tags: ["blockchain"]
 comments: []
 ---

 In [the previous articles](2025-12-20-one-core-finance-function.md) about [reconstructing finance in DeFi](2025-12-30-one-core-defi-function.md), we looked at the basic function of finance: asset supply, asset lending and liquidation.
 And we studied the minimum ways to apply this in a traditional system with legal and regulator recourse as well as a rules based blockchain system.
-Next we will look specifically at the finance primatives related to real world assets (RWA) onchain.
+Next we will look specifically at the finance primitives related to real world assets (RWA) onchain.

 But first, what are real world assets?

 ## What are real world assets (RWA)?

 I am not ready to take a stand on defining what are RWAs.
 So I will tell you what many people are using this word for, and why some of it sounds silly to me.
-You can make your own conclusions and I wont argue you yet.
+You can make your own conclusions and I won't argue you yet.

 One broad definition of RWAs is "any asset that does not exist solely on chain" or "any asset that is not solely on-chain or on IPFS".
 Or even "any asset that does not exist solely on-chain or a media file hosted somewhere."